Mathematics Education (MS)

 The Master of Science degree in Mathematics Education program aims to fill the need to provide advanced preparation for certified mathematics teachers.
 Changes in societal demands brought about by advances in mathematics and technology, as well as sociocultural changes in the high school clientele make the continual re-tooling of mathematics teachers an absolute necessity.
 Through a curriculum which combines rigorous mathematics content knowledge with advanced research-based pedagogy, the program seeks to produce a highly competent cadre of mathematics teachers who have the knowledge, skills, and attitudes to foster a high level of achievement in mathematics in high school students.
 This program will produce teachers who have a sound knowledge of the discipline, are skilled in facilitating learning, and have the competence to assess students' needs in mathematics and to modify their own instructional practices to meet those needs.

 Upon completion of these programs certified teachers will have acquired the competence and attitudes to:

-• Draw on insights from cognitive psychology, the nature and philosophy of mathematics and on a sound level of subject matter knowledge, in order to design learning experiences that would result in meaningful acquisition of mathematics concepts by high school students.
+• Draw on insights from cognitive psychology, the nature and philosophy of mathematics, and a sound level of subject matter knowledge in order to design learning experiences that result in the meaningful acquisition of mathematics concepts by high school students

-• Be reflective about their own practice and seek to be responsive to changing student needs in a demanding society.
+• Reflect on their own practices and seek to be responsive to changing student needs in a demanding society.